Subha175/SRAM/README.md

 ## Pre-Charge Circuit
 The pre-charge circuit is responsible for setting the bitlines (BL and BLB) to a stable state before reading or writing data.
-In the pre-charge phase, both bitlines are set to a logic high or low level, depending on the SRAM cell's design.
+During read and write operations, SRAM cells are accessed via bitlines.
+By precharging we ensure that the bitlines are not left floating or in unknown state, which can lead to incorrect data
+retriveal or corruption.
+Here we are using  PMOS in precharge so when the PC signal is low, then the BL and BLB's capacitors will charged.
 ![PCFINALhai drawio](https://github.com/Subha175/SRAM/assets/123578848/ebb70987-8ed4-437c-9bd9-43b1b555a25e)
 ![pcfinalgraph](https://github.com/Subha175/SRAM/assets/123578848/45bbdc84-9d67-4f50-ac7b-32b4294c9064)